 Note: Magnetic latitude is defined as the latitude in a dipole magnetic field that would give the same value for BoverBeq as whatever non-dipole model is being used.
+MAG is the Earth-centered dipole coordinate system, which may need to have a specific epoch defined

 For the purposes of the conjunction constraint table, a coordinate is defined as the combination of a coordinate system (e.g., ECI or T89KP0) and a coordinate name (e.g., Xor Lmeq).
 Each coordinate will appear in the constraint table three times: once for each vehicle (with suffixes 1 and 2) and once for the absolute value of the difference (with suffix DIFF).